comagic/comagic-app-onboarding/en/usa/marketplace/SalesForce_custom_object/README.md

 ![image](sf_cobj1.png)

 - Select the object type you want to create.
-  - Every field in one object should have the same object type.
+  - **!
+Every field in one object should have the same object type.**

 ![image](sf_cobj2.png)